Logo Voyage

 You can check the original Wikivoyage article Here

-Haman County (Haman-gun) is a county in South Gyeongsang Province, South Korea.
+Haman County (Haman-gun) is in South Gyeongsang Province, South Korea.
 In the early Common Era, Haman was the seat of Ara Gaya, a leading state of the Gaya confederacy.
 Many relics from this period are still preserved in the county.
 After the fall of Gaya, Haman was absorbed into Silla as Asirang-gun; in 757 its name was changed to Haman-gun, which it bears today.

 Understand